 Q: My son keeps calling his lessons "work."
 Do the children have fun?

 A: The term "work" is used in the classrooms to give dignity and respect to the students' activities.
 Their time is spent on purposeful lessons.
 The children have free choice to decide what work they will complete.
 They have many options, and are empowered to do what interests them most.

 Q: If my child is left to choose her own activities, will she tend to do the same thing every day, or simply do nothing?

-A: No. The teachers are trained to observe children's activities.
-When a child has mastered a skill, the teacher provides a lesson that is more challenging, based on the age and interest of the child.
+A: No. The guides are trained to observe children's activities.
+When a child has mastered a skill, the guide provides a lesson that is more challenging, based on the age and interest of the child.
 Because the environment is so stimulating and exciting, children seldom do nothing.
 There are many prepared lessons for the child to choose from every day.

 Q: Will it be helpful for my child to have access to Montessori materials at home?

 A: Omni guides advise against using Montessori materials at home.
 Unlike parents, AMI-certified Montessori guides have mastered the presentation of each lesson.
 Work is presented with great precision and clarity, and the guide is prepared to guide individual progress.
 It is, however, quite possible to provide a Montessori environment without these materials by using the principles of child development at home.
 Look at your home through your child's eyes.
 Providing opportunities for independence is the surest way to build your child's self-esteem.
 Find ways for your child to participate in daily life activities such as meal preparation, cleaning, gardening, and caring for pets.

 Q: How well do children transition from Montessori to traditional schools?